 Master GMAT with the Best Prep Methods

 The Graduate Management Admissions Test (GMAT) is an entrance test to the widely sought after business schools in the US.
-To master GMAT, you must be focused because it is a daunting task if you are a beginner and have little idea about the resources available to prepare for the test.
+To master this test, you must be focused because it is a daunting task if you are a beginner and have little idea about the resources available to prepare for the test.
 In addition to studying smart, using tips and strategies, and simulating practice questions, you must be aware of the right types of mediums available to help you achieve your goal.
-This article aims at providing you information about the types of resources available to help you master GMAT.
+This article aims at providing you information about the types of resources available to help you ace this exam.

 - Cracking the GMAT by Princeton Review

 - Kaplan GMAT by Kaplan

 - The Official Guide for GMAT Quantitative Review